Jasper: I told you, they put him to sleep.

 - Iris' death in Mega Man X 4.

-- Bartre in Fire Emblem Elibe claims he is going to take a nap when he is injured fatally.
+- Bartre in Fire Emblem Elibe (the 6th game) claims he is going to take a nap when he is injured fatally.
 Like everyone else who runs out of HP, he isn't gonna wake up.
+In the 7th game, he just leaves (since it's a prequel to the 6th).

 - At the end of Persona 3 the protagonist, running on pure willpower after doing a Heroic Sacrifice, finally goes to "sleep" when he realizes that his True Companions are going to keep The Promise to meet up on graduation day.
-He falls asleep in Aigis' lap or, in the New game plus of the Updated Re-release, in the arms of his/her lover.
+He falls asleep in Aigis's lap or, in the New Game+ of the Updated Re-release, in the arms of his/her lover.

 - Almost averted at the end of Tales of Monkey Island Chapter 4: The Trial and Execution of Guybrush Threepwood, when the mortally wounded Guybrush's eyes open wide in a blank stare at a saddened Elaine (almost in a Dies Wide Open position), but then gently close as he collapses and "falls asleep" with his mouth open.
 (Possibly foreshadowed in a way previously in Chapter 1, when Guybrush looks at the quarters door of either Elaine's ship or the Screaming Narwhal and says, "I'll sleep when I'm dead.
 Or later tonight.")

-- The Illusive Man of Mass Effect does this after a few surprisingly moving last words.
+- The Illusive Man of Mass Effect does this after a few surprisingly moving last words near the end of Mass Effect 3.

 - So does Captain Anderson if you kill the Illusive Man before he can shoot Anderson dead.